Semna Despatches: Conservation

-Given the poor state of preservation the Semna Despatches were in when they were discovered it was inevitable that they would need to be preserved.
+Given the poor state of preservation the Semna Despatches were in when they were discovered, it was inevitable that they would need to be preserved.
 Alan Gardiner funded the preservation with Hugo Ibscher doing the actual preservation work which was begun in 1903 and lasted until around 1939.
-Ibscher used several different methods for preserving the papyri which included attaching them to cellulose nitrate flm, gelatin film, and cardboard then sandwiching them between glass.
+Ibscher used several different methods for preserving the papyri which included attaching them to cellulose nitrate film, gelatin film, and cardboard then sandwiching them between glass.
 Unfortunately, the use of celluloid nitrate film can be very unstable and in the case of two of the papyri burning has been caused because of its use.
 Fortunately, only the two damaged papyri were found to contain celluloid nitrate film with the rest being gelatin film that is far more stable.
 The way the preserved papyri were mounted has caused damage however.

 Because the papyri were mounted in-between two sheets of glass when the frame is moved the papyrus moves slightly causing damage.
 To stop further damage the British Museum started in 2006 to remove the frames and the gelatin film then remount the papyrus to fine tissue paper to ensure their continued preservation.
 This recent preservation could only be carried out on some of the papyri however as the adhesive used on the others, Celluloid nitrate adhesive, is very difficult to remove and because of the papyrus’ already fragile state the British museum decided to not try and remount those.